Anupriya1906/SQL-Challenge-By-Steel-Data/Challenge_3_Customer_Insights.md

 # Challenge 3 - Customer Insights

 ## Introduction

-In my role as a Customer Insights Analyst for 'The General Store,' I am examining the provided tables to uncover vital customer information.
-The goal is to extract valuable insights that can be shared with the marketing team to enhance their strategies.
+As a Customer Insights Analyst for 'The General Store,' I am analyzing the given tables to discover essential information about customers.
+The aim is to extract valuable insights that can be shared with the marketing team to enhance their strategies..

 ## Tables Creation
 ```sql